mwarning/l701/README.md

 High level features with no particular order:

+- A language that grows with your skills and needs for high or low level
 - syntax is lisp in spirit that looks more like C
 - stdlib base uses compile time functions and libc with compile time wrappers only (e.g. to check the printf format string or to check memory usage at compile time like in rust)
 - immutability by default